Star-painted ceiling

 A ceiling painted with stars frequently occurs as a design motif in a cathedral or Christian church, and replicates the Earth's sky at night.
-Ceilings painted with stars are often found in these buildings because of the symbolic associations of stars in Christianity, Judaism, and Islamic faith.
-In religious buildings, this decorative feature is often depicted with white or gold stars on a blue background.
+Ceilings painted with stars are often found in these buildings because of symbolic associations of stars in Christianity, Judaism, and Islam.
+In religious buildings, this decorative feature is often white or gold stars on a blue background.
 As well as being a decorative technique, star-painted ceilings are also associated with astrology.
-It has been used as a way to accurately depict the night sky, in planetariums, for example.
-Ceilings painted with stars are also a decoration feature sometimes found in houses, particularly in children's rooms.
+It has been used as a way to accurately depict the night sky such as in planetariums.
+Ceilings painted with stars are also a decorative feature sometimes found in houses, particularly in children's rooms.